aadey1/PondTemps/README.md

      Getting the ERA5 data incorporated (may wait on this and just use airport temps for now)
   3. Running the State-Space model
      Use code based on what Alyssa sent along

+# Code files here
+  'CreatingCollatedDataFile.Rmd' is reading in all the individual pond temp, air temp logger, and airport data files 'Exercise_06_StateSpace.Rmd' is the intial example code that the state-space model will be based on 'StateSpacePondTempModel - YF.Rmd' is the first attempt at the state-space model of the pond temperatures in the Yakutat Forelands
+  'StateSpacePondTempModel - CR.Rmd' is the first attempt at the state-space model fo the pond temepratures in the Copper River Delta